Traffic Speed Deflectometer

 Cost-benefit analysis

-Because the TSD measures at traffic speed it is possible to measure several hundred kilometers of road per day.
+Because the TSD measures at traffic speed it is possible to measure several hundred kilometers per day.

-Furthermore, the TSD data are continuous and there is no need for road closure when measuring.
+Furthermore, the TSD data are continuous and there is no need for road closure when measuring – a very safe device.